awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_3/_index.md

 pre = ""
 +++

-In this module, you will go through the Warm Standby Disaster Recovery (DR) strategy.
-To learn more about this DR strategy, you can review this [Disaster Recovery blog](https://aws.amazon.com/blogs/architecture/disaster-recovery-dr-architecture-on-aws-part-iii-pilot-light-and-warm-standby/).
+In this module, you will go through the Warm Standby disaster recovery strategy.
+To learn more about this disaster recovery strategy, you can review this [Disaster Recovery blog](https://aws.amazon.com/blogs/architecture/disaster-recovery-dr-architecture-on-aws-part-iii-pilot-light-and-warm-standby/).

-Warm Standby Disaster Recovery strategy has [Recovery Point Objective(RPO) / Recovery Time Objective (RTO)](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/disaster-recovery-dr-objectives.html) _within minutes_.
+Warm Standby disaster recovery strategy has [Recovery Point Objective(RPO) / Recovery Time Objective (RTO)](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/disaster-recovery-dr-objectives.html) _within minutes_.

+Our application is currently deployed in our primary region **N. Virginia (us-east-1)** and we will use **N. California (us-west-1)** as our secondary region.

 Our test application is Unishop.
-It is a Spring Boot Java application deployed across a fleet of Amazon EC2 instance using a public subnet and an Amazon Elastic Load Balancer to balance requests.
-Our datastore is an Amazon Aurora MySQL database with a frontend written using bootstrap and hosted in Amazon S3.
+It is a Spring Boot Java application deployed on a single [Amazon Elastic Compute Cloud (EC2)](https://aws.amazon.com/ec2) instance using a public subnet.
+Our datastore is an [Amazon RDS](https://aws.amazon.com/rds/) MySQL database with a frontend written using bootstrap and hosted in [Amazon Simple Storage Service (S3)](https://aws.amazon.com/pm/serv-s3).

-Our application is currently deployed in our primary region **N. Virginia (us-east-1)** and we will use **N. California (us-west-1)** as our secondary region.
+This module takes advantage of [Auto Scaling Groups (ASG)](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html) which we will use to scale out our Amazon EC2 instances and [Amazon Aurora Global Database](https://aws.amazon.com/rds/aurora/global-database/) to replicate our Amazon Aurora MySQL data to our secondary region.

 [CloudFormation](https://aws.amazon.com/cloudformation/) will be used to configure the infrastructure and deploy the application.
 Provisioning your infrastructure with infrastructure as code (IaC) methodologies is a best practice.
 CloudFormation is an easy way to speed up cloud provisioning with infrastructure as code.